offsideswap/Moonmage/projects/sdk/docs/README.md

-# Beanstalk SDK
+# Moonmage SDK

-This is a live, wip, design-doc/documentation of the Beanstalk SDK.
+This is a live, wip, design-doc/documentation of the Moonmage SDK.
 It should be tweaked to just docs before releasing the SDK

 ## Library Exports